isabelbengu/Multi-asset-portfolio-construction-in-Python/README.md

 it is saved commission.
 The rest is deferred tax that stayed invested.

-**4. Risk parity did what it promises and not more.** Lowest volatility (6.00%), lowest drawdown, lowest turnover — and a return that, after a 3.5% withdrawal rate, left the portfolio at €1.72m against a €2m start.
+**4. Risk parity did what it promises and not more.** Lowest volatility (6.00%), lowest drawdown, lowest turnover, and a return that, after a 3.5% withdrawal rate, left the portfolio at €1.72m against a €2m start.
 Low risk is not free when there is an income need: the mandate's binding problem is funding, and risk parity solves for the wrong variable unless it is levered, which the IPS